'If you want a war, we'll give you a war' - NZ faces tough decisions as Iran calls Trump's bluff, expert says

 Camp Taji, an American base, would also become a target for militias if the situation continued to escalate, he added.

-There were earlier unconfirmed reports that Iranian missiles had targeted the camp today.
+There were earlier unconfirmed reports that Iran's ballistic missiles had targeted the camp today.

 Iranian state TV described the attacks on US-occupied bases at the Assad Air Base and a camp at Erbik as a revenge operation for the killing of Soleimani, the leader of Iran's Revolutionary Guard.